DillipKumarNayak2000/SunlifeSnowflake/README.md

 # Project Overview

 This project contains a set of Snowflake stored procedures and views designed for financial data reconciliation.
-The procedures handle various aspects of data retrieval and aggregation, while the views provide a structured way to access this data.
+The procedures handle various aspects of Sap ,Pam data retrieval and aggregation, while the views provide a structured way to access this data.

 ## Directory Structure